Portland / Vancouver Metro - The Dalles - Hermiston OR & Tri Cities WA

 What is a Pressure Distribution System?

-A pressure distribution system is a type of septic system that uses pressure to evenly move wastewater into individual trenches.
+Before we get started, you should know what we mean when we’re talking about a pressure distribution system.
+It’s a type of septic system that uses pressure to evenly move wastewater into individual trenches.
 Pressure distribution systems typically consist of three main components:

 • The septic tank